Early Life and Education of Demi Lovato: A Complete Timeline

 March 2021: Comes out as pansexual and sexually fluid

-In March 2021, Demi Lovato revealed that she was not completely sober and was drinking alcohol and smoking marijuana in moderation, despite the disagreement of some friends.
+In March 2021, Demi Lovato revealed that she was not completely sober; she drank alcohol and smoked marijuana in moderation.

-In 2021, Demi Lovato stated that she was raped at age 15 while working as an actor on the Disney Channel by a co-star, an incident that contributed to her bulimia and self-harm.
+In 2021, Demi Lovato revealed that she was raped at age 15 when she was an actor on the Disney Channel, and that the rapist was a co-star whom she had to continue seeing thereafter.
+The incident contributed to her bulimia and self-harm.

-In April 2022, Demi Lovato changed her pronouns to additionally include she/her, later describing herself as a "fluid person" who had started to feel "more feminine".
+In April 2022, Demi Lovato changed her pronouns to include she/her, describing herself as a "fluid person" who had started to feel "more feminine".

-In a 2022 interview on the podcast Call Her Daddy, Lovato added that she began using opiates at the age of 13 after a car accident and "was already drinking" by that time.
+In a 2022 interview on the podcast Call Her Daddy, Demi Lovato revealed that she began using opiates at the age of 13 after a car accident and "was already drinking" by that time, leading to cocaine use at 17.